BMES Graduate Student Chapter

 Throughout the year, Cornell BME hosts numerous professional development events for graduate students.
-Biomedical technology companies have sponsored the annual Cornell BMES Research Symposium for the last four years and have brought representatives to interact with students throughout the symposium.
+Biomedical technology companies have sponsored the annual Cornell BMES Research Symposium for the last 4 years and have brought representatives to interact with students throughout the symposium.
 Some of our past sponsors include West Pharmaceutical Services, Momenta Pharmaceuticals, Angel Medical Systems, Becton, Dickinson and Co., and Bose-Electroforce.

-The Professional Development Committee has organized site tours and visits to Jacobs Institute and Baxter Corporation in northern NY State and conducted video seminar sessions with local industry representatives.
+The Professional Development Committee has organized site tours and visits to Jacobs Institute and Baxter Corporation in northern NY state and conducted video seminar sessions with local industry representatives.
 We are looking to expand this committee and offer more professional development opportunities to our members such as networking events and professional skills workshops.

-Annual Girl Scout Engineering Day
+Girl Scout Engineering Day (GSED)

 STEAM Night at Local Elementary Schools

 Our BMES chapter has held hands-on demonstrations at local elementary schools to celebrate science, technology, engineering, art, and math (STEAM) and encourage young learners to explore careers in the sciences.